Faskill/Twitter-Sentiment-Analysis/Blog/P7_03_Blog_Post.md

 We used 3 kind of models with our dataset :

-- Convolutional Neural Network (CNN)
+- Simple Artificial Neural Network (ANN)
 - RNN with Long Short Term Memory (LSTM) layer
 - RNN with Gated Recurrent Unit (GRU) layer

-The most performant model is the RNN with the GRU layer using BERT embedding, with an **accuracy of 0.776 on the test set**.
+The most performant model is the RNN with the GRU layer using BERT embedding, with an **accuracy of 0.796 on the test set**.

-We have used the smallest SBERT model (L-2 H-128) for this implementation because of computing limitations, but we could probably **further increase the accuracy by using a better performing compute**.
+We have used the smallest SBERT model (L-2 H-128) for this implementation because of computing limitations, but we could probably **further increase the accuracy by using a larger and more performant BERT model (such as Large BERT)**.

 Here is the implementation :